sunscrapers/hedju/README.rst

 Replacement for Django REST Framework's pagination classes implementing Link header as defined in RFC5988_ with optional enveloping.

+Inspired by `this paragraph from excellent article<https://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api#pagination>`_ by Vinay Sahni

 .. note:: This is pre-alpha code.
 Use at your own discretion.

 * Free software: MIT license